yash9111/questdb.io/docs/introduction.md

 - [InfluxDB](/docs/reference/api/ilp/overview/)
 - [Java (embedded)](/docs/reference/api/java-embedded/)

-### Configuration

-The [configuration](/docs/reference/configuration/) page shows all the properties that can be used to customize QuestDB.

 ### Command-line options

 The following resource provides info on options that may be passed to QuestDB